DDS: Decoupled Dynamic Scene-Graph Generation Network: Method

 \subsection{Spatio-Temporal Decoders}

-DDS's spatio-temporal decoders convert a set of learnable queries into output embeddings.
-This transformation occurs in two stages.
-In the first stage, the current frame's queries attend to the previous frame's output embeddings to aggregate temporal information.
-In the second stage, these aggregated queries gather information from the encoded feature maps of the current frame.
+After encoding the features using a standard transformer encoder, DDS uses a two-stage decoding process, where each decoder consists of two small components: temporal and spatial decoder, which are shown in Fig. \ref{fig:detail_architecture} for reference.
 The proposed multi-branch design ensures discriminative feature learning for the queries of each branch.
-Each decoder consists of two small components: temporal and spatial decoder.
-Please see Fig. \ref{fig:detail_architecture} for reference.

 \textbf{Temporal Decoders:} These decoders allow queries to leverage temporal dependencies.
 Each temporal decoder takes two sets as inputs: the current frame's queries and the embeddings from the previous frames.
-For frame $\mathbf{I}_t$, the current frame's relation and object queries sets are defined as ${ \mathbf{rQ}_{t}} \in \mathbb{R}^{N_{q} \times d}$ and $ \mathbf{oQ}_{t} \in \mathbb{R}^{N_{q} \times d}$.
+For frame $\mathbf{I}_t$, the current frame's relation and object queries sets are defined as ${\mathbf{rQ}_{t}} \in \mathbb{R}^{N_{q} \times d}$ and $ \mathbf{oQ}_{t} \in \mathbb{R}^{N_{q} \times d}$.
 Every query is a $d$ dimensional vector, and every branch has $N_{q}$ number of queries.
 Embeddings from the previous frames for the relation and the object branches are presented by ${ \mathbf{rE}_{t-1}} \in \mathbb{R}^{N_{q} \times d}$ and ${ \mathbf{oE}_{t-1}} \in \mathbb{R}^{N_{q} \times d}$, and are marked with a red arrow in Fig.\ref{fig:detail_architecture}.

-Temporal decoders are made of stacked multi-head cross-attention layers\cite{carion2020end} with an FFN network.
 The cross-attention in the temporal decoders allows the current frame's queries to select what to learn from the previous frame's embeddings.
 The outputs of the temporal decoders are the temporally aggregated queries $ \mathbf{rA}_{t}$, $\mathbf{oA}_{t}$.
 They are fed to their respective spatial decoders.
-In the case of the first frame of a video, the temporal decoders directly output $\mathbf{rQ}_{t}$ and $\mathbf{oQ}_{t}$ as $\mathbf{rA}_{t}$ and $\mathbf{oA}_{t}$ without passing them through the cross-attention and FFN blocks as there is no previous frame in this case.
+In the case of the first frame of a video, the temporal decoders directly output $\mathbf{rQ}_{t}$ and $\mathbf{oQ}_{t}$ as $\mathbf{rA}_{t}$ and $\mathbf{oA}_{t}$ without passing them through the cross-attention and FFN blocks as there is no previous frame.